yehiaali18696/MINI-CI-CD-PIPELINE/README.md

 This is my graduation project where I apply the fundamentals of DevOps by building a mini CI/CD pipeline using different tools.

 ## Project Components
-- Git & GitHub: Version control and source code management.
+- Git & GiiiitHub: Version control and source code management.
 - Docker: Building and running containers.
 - Ansible: Configuration management and automation.
 - CI/CD Concepts: Understanding Continuous Integration & Continuous Deployment.